pythonph/links/README.md

 A: Check out [PythonPH's Jobs Board](https://python.ph/jobs/)

 #### Q: I'm looking for Python developers, where can I post my job ads?
-A: You can post your job ads for FREE at [PythonPH's Jobs Board](http://jobs.python.ph/).
-You may follow the posting instructions [here](https://github.com/pythonph/pylinks/blob/master/jobs-board.md).
+A: You can post your job ads for FREE at [PythonPH's Jobs Board](https://python.ph/jobs/).
+Just create an account, submit a job ad (needs to be python-related) and wait for it to get approved.

 ## Contributing
 This repo is maintained by PythonPH.
 If you find any mistakes, wish to contribute your changes or submit suggestions, you may: